The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Introduction and Main Results

 (we also replaced $x_1$ by $x$ here).
 Dropping the second fraction similarly yields the corresponding PDE on the plane, which is \eqref{1.13} below, while the strip case results in \eqref{12.1}.

 In all three cases, the regularity level of $f(\cdot,t)$ considered here will be $H^3$, as in \cite{CorGanMuskat}, but we will only require uniform boundedness of $H^2$-norms of $f_x(\cdot,t)$ on unit intervals and even allow $O(|x|^{1-})$ growth of $f$ as $|x|\to\infty$.
 This motivates the following definitions.
-For $k=0,1,\dots $ define the norms
+For $k=0,1,\dots $ define the ``locally uniform'' norms (similar to those from \cite{Kato})

 on the spaces of those $g\in L^2_{\rm loc}(\bbR)$ for which these are finite.
 Then for $k\ge 1$ and any $\gamma\in[0,1]$ define the seminorms

 which vanish for constant functions.
 In particular, $\|g\|_{\tilde H^k_\gamma(\bbR)}<\infty$ allows $g$ to have $O(|x|^{1-\gamma})$ growth at $\pm\infty$.
 Our reason for using $1-\gamma$ here is that for all $g\in L^2_{\rm loc}(\bbR)$ we now have \beq\lb{1.6a} \|g\|_{\tilde H^{k}_{\gamma'}(\bbR)} \le \|g\|_{\tilde H^{k}_\gamma(\bbR)} + \|g'\|_{L^\infty(\bbR)} \le 2 \|g\|_{\tilde H^{k}_\gamma(\bbR)} \eeq when $k\ge 1$ and $0\le\gamma'\le\gamma\le 1$, which agrees with a similar inequality for the norms $\|\cdot\|_{C^{k,\gamma}}$ (and will also be convenient for the analogous continuous seminorms from Section \ref{S2}).